vbuck/mage-wkhtmltopdf/README.md

 ## Objective

-To replace the Zend_Pdf "suite" of tools for generating sales-related PDF document in Magento.
+To replace the Zend_Pdf "suite" of tools for generating sales-related PDF documents in Magento.
 Also, to provide a very convenient method for quickly generating PDF documents from HTML.

 ## Installation